thomasrobertgee/recipe-app/README.md

 ### Core App Enhancements
 1.  **Meal Planner & Weekly Budgeting:** A new "Meal Plan" page with a weekly calendar.
 Users can drag and drop recipes onto days of the week, generating a consolidated shopping list for the entire plan and tracking the total cost against their weekly budget.

 2.  **Barcode Scanning for Pantry Management:** A "Scan Barcode" button on the "My Pantry" page that uses the device's camera.
-Scanning a product's barcode would use an open API (like Open Food Facts) to automatically identify and add the item to the user's pantry.
+Scanning a product's barcode would use an open API (like Open Food Facts) to automatically identify and add the item to the user's pantry. *(Now Implemented)*

 ### Community & Engagement Features
 3.  **Community Recipes & Recipe Sharing:** Allow users to submit their own favorite recipes.
 Other users could then search, view, save, and rate these community-submitted meals.
 A "Share" button would also generate a unique, shareable link for any recipe.